 - Affordable.
 Asphalt shingle roofing is very affordable in contrast to other types of shingles.
 This makes them a budget-friendly choice of material for roofing.

 - Ease of Installation.
 Shingles made from asphalt are light-weight.
-This makes them easier to carry and handle.
+This makes it easier to carry and handle.
 As a result, the installation of shingle roofing is quicker and easier while costing you a lot less than other shingle types.

 - Customizable.
-You can choose from virtually endless colors, sizes and styles.
+You can choose from virtually endless colors, sizes, and styles.
 You can even have asphalt shingles that are textured to appear like wood.
 Such sheer customizability makes it easier for you to match asphalt shingles to virtually any home.